 All IPX applications running on NetWare 5 clients or servers can benefit from the Compatibility Mode's encapsulation and translation capabilities.
-IPX-based printers cannot directly benefit from this encapsulation/translation, however, because they don't execute on top of a NetWare 5 server or client, and their communication cannot be intercepted before it goes on the wire.
+IPXbased printers cannot directly benefit from this encapsulation/translation, however, because they don't execute on top of a NetWare 5 server or client, and their communication cannot be intercepted before it goes on the wire.
 Such devices must reside in an isolated IPX segment and rely on a Migration Agent to cleanly redirect their communication in and out of IP segments.

-Advantages of Using Compatibility Mode

-Supports current QServer- and RP-mode printers over an IP network, if those are the only protocols supported by the printers or if the administrator chooses not to reconfigure all such printers to use an IP-based protocol such as LPR

-Isolates IPX communication
+Advantages of Using Compatibility Mode Disadvantages of Using Compatibility Mode Supports current QServer- and RP- mode printers over an IP network, if those are the only protocols supported by the printers or if the administrator chooses not to reconfigure all such printers to use an IP-based protocol such as LPR It is not Pure IP even in the IP segment Isolates IPX communication Requires management of Migration Agent